DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 Awak Kuier, Li Yueru, and the Frontcourt Depth

-The Smith and Shepard additions didn’t happen in isolation.
-Miller made clear they were part of a deliberate plan to give Fernandez the frontcourt depth necessary to unlock Awak Kuier‘s versatility — specifically her ability to play the three, a spot she thrives at but one that requires reliable post depth behind her to make it sustainable.
+The Smith and Shepard additions were part of a deliberate plan to give Fernandez the frontcourt depth necessary to unlock Awak Kuier‘s versatility, specifically her ability to play the three.
+It’s a position Kuier feels comfortable in, but one that requires spacing and versatility to maximize.

 “It was a huge goal to re-sign Awak, and then we wanted to sign impactful post players,” Miller told Dallas Hoops Journal.
 “We needed that depth because of Awak’s versatility — we can play her in a lot of different places, including the three.
 Awak enjoys playing the three, but you have to have the post depth in order to play a talented player like her not at the four.”

-Li Yueru adds another dimension to that frontcourt equation that Miller believes is still being underappreciated.
+Li Yueru continues to add another dimension to that frontcourt equation, which Miller believes is still underappreciated.
 The 6-foot-7 center’s ability to step out and shoot off pick-and-pop actions gives Dallas a spacing option at the five that few teams in the league can match — and Miller sees that skill set only getting sharper under Fernandez’s ball-movement-heavy system.

 “Having post depth with Li allows you to do a lot of different things with Awak, and now you have a really big lineup at the 3, 4, and 5,” Miller told Dallas Hoops Journal.
 “I sometimes love Li more picking and popping than picking and rolling.
 She had a good year at the arc, and she’s only going to get better.
 I just think her best basketball days are still ahead of her.”